NataliaCzeladka/celestial-buddies/README.md

 #### Client Goals

 - To have an online presence.
-- To create a welcoming and inclusive community, where people of all skill levels can come together to learn about the wonders of the Universe.
+- To have a website that will help me create a welcoming and inclusive community, where people of all skill levels can come together to learn about the wonders of the Universe.
 - To provide educational opportunities that attract both beginners and experienced astronomy enthusiasts through various types of activities like regular meetups, workshops, stargazing sessions, day trips etc.
 - To inspire a passion for astronomy and space exploration by providing resources for self-study.
 - To describe it all briefly on the website, including information about times and locations of the meetups, contact details, social media links.